UPDATE: Refund credit notes are no longer covered by the ATOL scheme. If you still have one of these, contact your travel company as soon as possible.

 What happens if my refund credit note has expired?

 You should contact your travel company in the first instance.
-ATOL protection for refund credit notes expires on 30 September 2022.
+ATOL protection for refund credit notes expired on 30 September 2022.

 You should check the validity period of your refund credit note and if in doubt, contact your travel company.